pydio/pydio-doc-admin-guide/4_access_control_and_security/8_group_tenancy.md

 _**Once you have the setting enabled, a task will be launched and therefore you must wait for the job to completly finish (the job recomputes the users policies)**_

-Screenshot of the task that.
+Screenshot of the task that computes the policies.

 [:image-popup:4_access_control_and_security/group_tenancy_job.png]